scaleway/serverless-examples/functions/nodejs-typescript-esbuild/README.md

 │   │   │   └── schema.ts           # Typescript schema for incoming data (used for typechecking and later on for API gateway)
 │   │   └── index.ts                # Import/export of all lambda configurations (looking for a way to automate this)
 │   └── libs                        # Lambda shared code
-│       └── convertTsToJsonType     # API Gateway specific helpers
-│       └── handlerResolver.ts      # Sharable library for resolving lambda handlers directories
-│       └── scalewayServerless.ts   # Scaleway's typings and helpers
-│       └── scalewayServerless.ts   # Scaleway's typings and helpers
+│       └── convertTsToJsonType     # API Gateway specific helpers to convert TS types to JSON schema │       └── handlerResolver.ts      # Sharable library for resolving lambda handlers directories │       └── middyfy.ts              # Helper for typings and JSONization of incomming request body │       └── scalewayServerless.ts   # Scaleway's typings and helpers
 │
 │